 Motorbike tracker prices will vary depending on the sophistication of the system and monthly subscription charges are normal.

 Motorcycle Tracking Devices Prices

 The main benefits of leasing are that the cost is spread over several months and that the business can upgrade or increase the number of trackers as the needs of the business dictate.
 Leases are available for between two and five years with the former being the more expensive.
-For a five year lease, prices can start at under a pound per bike per day with options such as remote disabling facility adding to the cost.
-GPS trackers can also be purchased for any bicycle the company uses for less than one hundred pounds per tracker.
+For a five year lease, prices can start at under £1 per bike per day with options such as remote disabling facility adding to the cost.
+GPS trackers can also be purchased for any bicycle the company uses for less than £100 per tracker.

 Prices For RFID Trackers for Motorbikes

 RFID trackers can be purchased for motorbikes and bicycles.
 In London the so called “Boris Bikes” are fitted with RFID tracking technology.
 RFID tracker systems require a tracker to be fitted to the bike and then a scanner is required to locate the vehicle.
 RFID can give a much more accurate location of a bike than traditional GPS trackers.